shivenpatel399/shivenpatel399/README.md

 - CodeForces Rating: **1757** (USACO Silver/Gold Equivalent)

 **Current Status:**
-- Developing skills in Machine Learning and AI
+- Expanding on Machine Learning
 - Developing more projects (i.e. websites)
 - Coding applications on many platforms
-- Currently looking into RNNs for a potential predicting project with ML
+- Currently looking into LSTM for a project using ML

 ## Stats